BetterBuiltFool/event_handler/README.md

     # Quitting
 ```

-The function can have any syntactically allowed name, and can even be used elsewhere as a normal function.
+The function can have any syntactically valid name, and can even be used elsewhere as a normal function.

 The event manager will pass on the event to the function, so the function must be able to accept an event being passed to it, even if it has no use for event-specific data.
 This can mean using either an underscore or the *args syntax to ignore the incoming event data.
 Decorated functions cannot accept any additional positional arguments, unless using *args.
 The event manager will not provide any arguments beyond the event, so additional arguments must be optional, and are generally not recommended.

 Additionally, a function can be assigned to multiple events, although not with decorator syntax.

-For more information on pygame events, including a list of event type with descriptions, see [here](https://www.pygame.org/docs/ref/event.html)

 ```python
 LOCAL_MANAGER.register(pygame.USEREVENT)(quit_function)
 ```

 This method is also useful for late binding a function.

+For more information on Pygame events, including a list of event type with descriptions, see [here](https://www.pygame.org/docs/ref/event.html)

 ### Key Listener